-The following types of amendments to the Stock Option Plan will require shareholder approval:
+The following types of amendments to the Stock Option Plan will require Shareholder approval:

-- amendments to increase the maximum number of shares that may be issued pursuant to options granted under the Stock Option Plan; - amendments to reduce the exercise price of any option; - amendments to extend the expiry date of any option; - amendments to increase the maximum number of options that may be granted or shares issuable or that may be issued pursuant to Section 4.7 or 4.8 of the Stock Option Plan; - amendments to Section 10.2 of the Stock Option Plan (the amendment provisions of the Stock Option Plan);

-- amendments that would permit any option to be transferable or assignable other than for normal estate settlement purposes; and - amendments requiring shareholder approval under any applicable laws or the rules, regulations and policies of the TSX.
+- amendments to increase the maximum number of shares that may be issued pursuant to options granted under the Stock Option Plan; - amendments to reduce the exercise price of any option; - amendments to extend the expiry date of any option; - amendments to increase the maximum number of options that may be granted or shares issuable or that may be issued pursuant to Section 4.7 or 4.8 of the Stock Option Plan; - amendments to Section 10.2 of the Stock Option Plan (the amendment provisions of the Stock Option Plan); - amendments that would permit any option to be transferable or assignable other than for normal estate settlement purposes; and - amendments requiring Shareholder approval under any applicable laws or the rules, regulations and policies of the TSX.

-The following types of amendments to the Stock Option Plan will not require shareholder approval:
+The following types of amendments to the Stock Option Plan will not require Shareholder approval:

-- amendments of a "housekeeping" or ministerial nature including, without limitation, any amendment for the purpose of curing any ambiguity, error or omission in the Stock Option Plan or to correct or supplement any provision of the Stock Option Plan that is inconsistent with any other provision of the Stock Option Plan; - amendments necessary to comply with the provisions of any applicable laws and the rules, regulations and policies of the TSX; - amendments respecting administration of the Stock Option Plan; - amendments to the vesting provisions of the Stock Option Plan or any option; - amendments to the early termination provisions of the Stock Option Plan or any option, whether or not such option is held by an insider, provided such amendment does not entail an extension beyond the original expiry date of the option; - amendments necessary to suspend or terminate the Stock Option Plan; and - any other amendment, whether fundamental or otherwise, not requiring shareholder approval under any applicable laws or the rules, regulations and policies of the TSX.
+- amendments of a "housekeeping" or ministerial nature including, without limitation, any amendment for the purpose of curing any ambiguity, error or omission in the Stock Option Plan or to correct or supplement any provision of the Stock Option Plan that is inconsistent with any other provision of the Stock Option Plan; - amendments necessary to comply with the provisions of any applicable laws and the rules, regulations and policies of the TSX; - amendments respecting administration of the Stock Option Plan; - amendments to the vesting provisions of the Stock Option Plan or any option; - amendments to the early termination provisions of the Stock Option Plan or any option, whether or not such option is held by an insider, provided such amendment does not entail an extension beyond the original expiry date of the option; - amendments necessary to suspend or terminate the Stock Option Plan; and - any other amendment, whether fundamental or otherwise, not requiring Shareholder approval under any applicable laws or the rules, regulations and policies of the TSX.

 The Stock Option Plan was amended during the 2014 fiscal year to change the then-existing Stock Option Plan of the Corporation from a "rolling" and "evergreen" plan to a "fixed number" plan and approving an aggregate fixed number of 6,043,619 common shares of the Corporation that may be issued upon the exercise of all options granted under the Stock Option Plan, leaving 3,435,302 shares reserved for issuance in respect of outstanding options as at December 4, 2018, and an additional reserve of 2,231,003 shares reserved for issuance for additional grants.
-The Stock Option Plan was further amended during the 2019 fiscal year to: (i) introduce a "cashless" exercise feature, entitling option holders to, subject to the prior approval of the Human Resources and Compensation Committee, instruct the Stock Option Plan to cover the cost of the exercise price (and the required tax withholdings and broker's commission) of such options; (ii) introduce a cash election, entitling option holders to, subject to the prior approval of the exercise price (and the required tax withholdings and broker's commission) of such options; (ii) introduce a cash election, entitling option holders to, subject to the prior approval of the Human Resources and Compensation Committee, instruct the consideration of a net cash payment; and (iii) amend the mechanics of the Stock Option Plan in the context of a change of control event.
+The Stock Option Plan was further amended during the 2019 fiscal year to: (i) introduce a "cashless" exercise feature, entitling option holders to, subject to the prior approval of the Human Resources and Compensation Committee, instruct the Corporation to sell some or all of the common shares of the Corporation acquired on exercise of options under the Stock Option Plan to cover the cost of the exercise price (and the required tax withholdings and broker's commission) of such options; (ii) introduce a cash election, entitling option holders to, subject to the prior approval of the Human Resources and Compensation Committee, elect to surrender all or part of their options to the Corporation in consideration of a net cash payment; and (iii) amend the mechanics of the Stock Option Plan in the context of a change of control event.